CommunityToolkit/WindowsCommunityToolkit/docs/services/MicrosoftGraph.md

 ### 2. Register you application in Azure Active Directory

 To authenticate your app, you need to register your app with Azure AD, and provide some details about your app.

+#### Register the App to use Azure AD v1 Endpoint

-You can register your app manually by using the [Azure Management Portal](http://manage.windowsazure.com), or by using Visual Studio.
+You can register your app manually by using the [Azure Management Portal](http://portal.azure.com), or by using Visual Studio.

 To register your app manually, see [Manually register your app with Azure AD so it can access Office 365 APIs.](https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually)